Starting a diesel repair shop means having the right heavy-duty tools. After all, you can’t do the job without the right tools!

 Build Your Own Toolbox

-Most diesel tech programs have a list of heavy duty tools students need.
-Plus, the list grows longer as you advance through the courses.
+Lots of techs come up through school programs, so let’s start there.
+Most diesel tech programs have a list of heavy-duty tools students need, and that list grows longer as you advance through the courses.
 The good news is that you’ll complete your schooling with the beginnings of a useful toolbox.

 - 3/8-inch square drive socket set, including the same accessories listed above as well as a universal joint